 Let us have a look at an example problem statement.
 You can notice the difference between a poorly drafted problem statement and a properly drafted problem statement.

 Inventory levels are too high and must be reduced

 It is a poorly drafted problem statement.
 Yes, having high inventory levels is a problem but a problem statement containing so little information significantly reduces your ability to take specific action and obtain improvement.
 This is not sufficient for the Six Sigma project charter.

 The revised problem statement is:

 Look at the amount of information that is available in the revised problem statement.
-Anybody referring to this kind of problem statement would know how long the problem has been appearing for, the magnitude or size of the problem and how much it is costing the business.
+Anybody referring to this kind of problem statement would know how long the problem has been appearing, the magnitude or size of the problem, and how much it is costing the business.

 The third element of the Six Sigma project charter is goals or projected benefits.
 This column refers to the objective of the improvement idea in quantified terms.

 An example of a well-defined goal is as follows: